North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Red Bridges Barbecue Lodge has been smoking meat over hickory all night and day for 72 years.
 While Warner Stamey was in Shelby, he taught his technique of smoking pork shoulders over hickory coals to Alston Bridges and Red Bridges (again, no relation).

 After Red’s passing, his wife Lyttle took over the business.
-She still makes an appearance occasionally, but the restaurant is run by their daughter.
+She still makes an appearance occasionally, but their daughter runs the restaurant.

 In true Western NC BBQ fashion, the pork at Bridges is served chopped or sliced and comes with a thick tomato sauce and tangy red coleslaw.
 If you want some extra veggies, ask for their famous barbecue saladlettuce, tomato-sauced barbecue, and house dressing.